⚙️JEE / Engineering25 May 2026

 What Should Students Do Next?

-• Access Your Scorecard and Final Answer Key: Download and carefully review your official JEE Main 2026 April session scorecard and the final answer key.
+• Download Scorecard and Rank Card: Ensure you have downloaded your official JEE Main 2026 April session scorecard and rank card.

 How EduNext Can Help